ziruihao/fancy-css-workshop/README.md

   }
 ```

-4. Then finally, under `.slides  >  div`, we take care of styling the font and how the different pages inside the hidden message box scroll and show the message, so add:
+4. Finally, under `.slides  >  div` we take care of styling the different pages inside the hidden message box.
+Add this into your css:
 ```css
   .slides > div {
       font-family: 'Press Start 2P', cursive;